dpaletti/dovado/README.md

 Directory structure is vital for the functioning of the tool:

 -   VHDL: if a package is used the corresponding folder must be named exactly as the package; if one wants to analyse a module in a project with multiple packages each file belonging to a given package must reside in a subfolder with the same name as the package it belongs to:
-    -   package<sub>name</sub> (top folder must have the name of the top package if it exists or any name if it does not exist)
+    -   package-name (top folder must have the name of the top package if it exists or any name if it does not exist)
         -   file-1 (belonging to package-name)
         -   file-2 (belonging to package-name)
         -   subpackage1-name